 This reduced the shortfall to £31.9m.
 The Government has now decided to contribute this amount so that the scheme can proceed.
 The timescales for delivering it still depend on completion of the DCO process but the project has now cleared its most difficult hurdle.

-North Somerset Council report of announcement by Chris Grayling
+North Somerset Council reports announcement by Chris Grayling April 2019

 Railfuture MetroWest campaign